codr7/lila/README.md

 ```

 ### setup
-The following script should be enough to get started.
+The following command sequence will take you from zero to REPL.
 Note that [SBCL](http://www.sbcl.org/) and [Quicklisp](https://www.quicklisp.org/beta/) are required to build [lila](https://github.com/codr7/lila).

 ```
 $ git clone https://github.com/codr7/lila.git